kcspradlin/kelly_criterion_portfolio/Readme.md

 It has to have a specific format:

 * the first line must have 'mean returns' on it
-* the second line must have the mean excess returns of the assets, separated by spaces or tabs
+* the second line must have the mean returns of the assets, separated by spaces or tabs
 * the fourth line must have 'covariance matrix' on it
 * the fifth and later lines must have the covariance matrix.  one row from the matrix per line, with the variances and covariances separated by spaces or tabs.

-The script can also read prices from a file and use that data to calculate the mean returns and covariances of the returns.
+The script can also read prices from a file and use that data to calculate the assets' returns.
+Those are used to calculate the mean returns and the associated covariance matrix.
+The returns can also be used to find multivariate normal or Student's t distributions, which are used to simulate portfolio returns.
 This file has to have a specific format:

 * the prices in each period need to be on one row and separated by tabs
 * the prices on one row are assumed to come from the period (day, week, or